-So – wow…where to begin??????
+So – wow…where to begin?
 Many of the symptoms of M.E. overlap with perimenopausal symptoms (perimenopause being the ‘run up’ to the menopause.
-The menopause basically being the cessation of periods for a year) and the ‘peri’ phase can last from a year to ten years I am told – or should I say ‘signs’??
-Intolerance of temperature fluctuations, migraine, skin rashes, cystitis, bladder incontinence, mood swings, painful periods, sleep disturbances, hair thinning, etc., I found it extremely difficult to differentiate the symptoms and it was only due to exceptionally heavy bleeding lasting for 14 days at a time that I trotted along to my Doctor.
+The menopause basically being the cessation of periods for a year) and the ‘peri’ phase (or should I say ‘signs’?) can last from a year to ten years, I am told.
+Intolerance of temperature fluctuations, migraine, skin rashes, cystitis, bladder incontinence, mood swings, painful periods, sleep disturbances, hair thinning, etc., I found it extremely difficult to differentiate the symptoms and it was only due to exceptionally heavy bleeding lasting for 14 days at a time that I trotted along to my doctor.

-I have noticed throughout my M.E. that I tend to have short periods of depression, maybe this is the perfectly understandable depression of having to live life with a life shattering illness, or maybe it’s purely a lack of certain chemicals, but since being perimenopausal, the phases of depression have been somewhat longer and a slightly different nature somehow.
+I have noticed throughout my M.E. that I tend to have short periods of depression.
+Maybe this is the perfectly understandable depression of having to live life with a life shattering illness, or maybe it’s purely a lack of certain chemicals, but since being perimenopausal, the phases of depression have been somewhat longer and of a slightly different nature somehow.

-The forgetfulness of M.E. has turned into ‘mindwipe’: instead of ‘did I put the cat out?’ to: “Cat ..what cat????”
-(It’s ok – puss has a cat flap) I turned up for an appointment the other day to find out that I was late……….five days late!!
+The forgetfulness of M.E. has turned into ‘mind wipe’; instead of ‘did I put the cat out?’ it’s, ‘Cat ..what cat????’ (it’s ok – puss has a cat flap).
+I turned up for an appointment the other day to find out that I was late…five days late!

-Sometimes the skin on my neck looks dry and hangs in folds (yep – just like a turkey) then the following morning it’s rehydrated itself and back to normal.
+Sometimes the skin on my neck looks dry and hangs in folds (yep – just like a turkey), then the following morning it’s rehydrated itself and is back to normal.

-My long suffering Dr. prescribed Utovlan ….
-It worked….. but I just felt like I wanted to sit in a corner, clutching a tissue listening to sad music….
+My long suffering doctor prescribed Utovlan.
+It worked…but I just felt like I wanted to sit in a corner, clutching a tissue listening to sad music.
 So hello Tranexamic Acid – which seems to work pretty well.
-The other option is to have a Mirena Coil fitted – it releases a progesterone like substance directly to where it’s needed rather than affecting the whole body.
-GP’s can normally fit it – but due to some scar tissue I would need a general anaesthetic and have it fitted in hospital….
-Can’t say I’m terribly keen on that – you know how we M.E. ‘ites’ don’t get on terribly well with body traumas and of course, there would be the recovery time needed.
-I have found that I need to guard my ‘good days’ with a vengeance and therefore if there is a choice between risking losing my good days then I opt out :0)
+The other option is to have a Mirena Coil fitted – it releases a progesterone-like substance directly to where it’s needed, rather than affecting the whole body.
+GPs can normally fit it – but due to some scar tissue I would need a general anaesthetic and to have it fitted in hospital.
+Can’t say I’m terribly keen on that – you know how we M.E. ‘ites’ don’t get on terribly well with body traumas and, of course, there would be the recovery time needed.
+I have found that I need to guard my ‘good days’ with a vengeance and therefore, if there is a risk of losing my good days, I opt out.

 I’m going to try the herbal approach – and see if I can wait it out until full-blown menopause arrives.

-During the course of a month I have found that my dress sizes alters to three different sizes (yep – all around the waist and hips) this, I’ve been told, is due to hormone action on bowels… so the advice is to definitely have breakfast, keep sipping plain water, have three meals per day and keep the bowels active.
-I just try to smile sweetly when approached by acquaintances whose eyes linger over my swollen tummy and then launch into, “Late baby hey?”..hissss.
+During the course of a month I have found that my dress size alters to three different sizes (yep – all around the waist and hips); this, I’ve been told, is due to hormone action on bowels… so the advice is to definitely have breakfast, keep sipping plain water, have three meals per day and keep the bowels active.
+I just try to smile sweetly when approached by acquaintances whose eyes linger over my swollen tummy and then launch into, “Late baby hey?”...hissss.